IO-Design-Team/hive_ce/hive/README.md

 | 10,000     | 0.21 s, 1.10 MB    | 0.69 s, 5.00 MB    |
 | 100,000    | 1.53 s, 10.97 MB   | 7.01 s, 30.00 MB   |
 | 1,000,000  | 19.97 s, 109.67 MB | 89.81 s, 290.00 MB |

+Database size in Hive v4 is directly affected by the length of field names in model classes which is not ideal.
+Also Hive v4 is much slower than Hive CE for large numbers of operations.

 The benchmark was performed on an M3 Max MacBook Pro.
 You can [see the benchmark code here](../benchmarks/storage/common/lib/benchmark.dart).